-In between each of your ribs are small muscles that hold your rib cage together and help it expand when moving, bending, or breathing.
-If these muscles go into uncontrolled spasms, the result is painful, tightening pressure.
+In between each of your ribs are small muscles that hold your rib cage together and help it expand when you move, bend, or breathe.
+If these muscles have spasms, you feel painful, tightening pressure.

-Apply a warm compress or heat therapy (Note: Heat may cause more pain in some people.)
+Apply a warm compress.
+(Note: Heat may cause more pain in some people.)